angelacorte/fieldVMC/README.md

    Or execute ```./gradlew tasks``` to view the list of available tasks.

 The corresponding YAML simulation files to the experiments cited above are the following:
-- _selfConstruction_: self-construction from a single node (growth from seed) ```./gradlew runSelfConstructionGraphic```,
+- _legacySelfConstruction_: self-construction from a single node (growth from seed) ```./gradlew runLegacySelfConstructionGraphic```,
-- _selfRepair_: self-repair after disruption (network segmentation) with no regeneration (cutting) ```./gradlew runSelfRepairGraphic```,
+- _selfDivision_: self-division after disruption (network segmentation) with no regeneration (cutting) ```./gradlew runselfDivisionGraphic```,
 - _selfIntegration_: self-integration of multiple FieldVMC systems (grafting) ```./gradlew runSelfIntegrationGraphic```,
 - _selfSegmentation_: self-segmentation of a larger structure (budding) ```./gradlew runSelfSegmentationGraphic```, and
 - _selfOptimization_: self-optimization of multiple large structures into a more efficient one (abscission and regrowth) ```./gradlew runSelfOptimizationGraphic```;
-- _classicVMC_: implementation of the classic VMC model, starting from a single node, with spawning of new nodes but no destruction of them ```./gradlew runClassicVMCGraphic```;
+- _selfConstructionClassicVMC_: implementation of the classic VMC model, starting from a single node, with spawning of new nodes but no destruction of them ```./gradlew runSelfConstructionClassicVMCGraphic```;
-- _cuttingClassicVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds ```./gradlew runCuttingClassicVMCGraphic```;
+- _selfHealingClassicVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds ```./gradlew runSelfHealingClassicVMCGraphic```;
-- _fixedLeader_: implementation of our FieldVMC model, with optimized parameters to be as close as possible to the classic VMC model ```./gradlew runFixedLeaderGraphic```;
+- _selfConstructionFieldVMC_: implementation of our FieldVMC model, with optimized parameters to be as close as possible to the classic VMC model ```./gradlew runSelfConstructionFieldVMCGraphic```;
-- _cuttingFixedLeader_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds ```./gradlew runCuttingFixedLeaderGraphic```.
+- _selfHealingFieldVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds ```./gradlew runSelfHealingFieldVMCGraphic```.

 **NOTE:**
 The tasks above *in graphic mode* will run the experiments with the default parameters.